-The good news is that, to be an effective homeschooler experiencing social isolation, there are limitless free and low-cost educational supports available online.
+The good news is there are apps and limitless free and low-cost educational supports available online.
 Start with your local library’s free online resources, then join your local Facebook homeschooling group to connect with other parents who have experience.
 You can do it!